Meet Our Team

 Vélez comes to his work with unbridled enthusiasm and positive energy, knowing full-well the critical importance of robust community engagement and responsible partnerships to drive inclusive and equitable access to public spaces.
 As head of the Public Space team, he will focus on increasing the economic and social resiliency of Detroit by providing universal access to safe and inclusive public spaces.

-Tatiana is an Associate Consultant at Community Resource Exchange (CRE), a nonprofit consulting firm, where she supports a full range of client work but has a particular focus on Strategic Planning, Risk Management, Board Development, Leadership and Professional Development, and Diversity, Equity, and Inclusion.
+Tatiana currently attends University of St. Andrews in Scotland, in pursuit of a Masters of Science in International Development.
+Tatiana formerly served as an Associate Consultant at Community Resource Exchange (CRE), a nonprofit consulting firm, where she supported a full range of client work but had a particular focus on Strategic Planning, Risk Management, Board Development, Leadership and Professional Development, and Diversity, Equity, and Inclusion.
 Prior to joining CRE, Tatiana served as an AmeriCorps Member with City Year at a middle school in East Harlem teaching sixth grade Language Arts.
 Tatiana has gone on to sit on the City Year Alumni Board as the co-chair of the Corps Support Committee.
 Additionally, Tatiana was a Political Affairs Intern on the Hillary for America Campaign in 2016, where she assisted the National Political Director in connecting local grassroots political organizations with local representatives, and with the campaign.
 Tatiana has also held internships with Credit Suisse, The U.S. Chamber of Commerce, and with Teach for America.
 Tatiana grew up in Nassau, Bahamas, and has a B.A. in Political Science with a concentration in Sociology and International Relations from Barnard College of Columbia University.
 She speaks fluent French, holds a USA Hockey Level 3 Coaching Certification, loves running marathons, and spending time with friends and family.
 In addition to sitting on the City Year and Ice Hockey in Harlem Boards, Tatiana also sits on the Associate Board of the Urban Resource Institute.